-It’s impossible to ignore the interconnected nature of mental illness and addiction.
-Half of all those who struggle with mental health also struggle with addiction.
-The opposite is also true: half of all those with a drug or alcohol addiction also struggle with their mental health.
+It’s impossible to ignore the interconnected nature of mental illness and substance abuse.
+Half of all those who struggle with mental health also struggle with substance abuse.
+The opposite is also true: half of all those with a drug or alcohol abuse also struggle with their mental health.

-One way to treat addiction is to address the root cause.
+One way to treat substance abuse is to address the root cause.
 Often, that root cause is mental illness.
-Mental health treatment can be an effective way to combat addiction, perhaps even before it becomes an issue at all.
+Mental health treatment can be an effective way to combat substance abuse, perhaps even before it becomes an issue at all.

 The Scope of Mental Illness in America